Netomation/NetomationBE/README.md

 </p>

 ## Netomation - The Website, client and server side
-### Software Interestingness Trigger by Social Network Automation
+### Calculated INTERESTINGNESS for marketing by social network

 This project is being advisored by professor Iaakov Exman.